-41 military working dogs were killed this year in the UK.
+41 military working dogs were killed in 2018 in the UK.
 After years of service to their country, instead of being allowed to spend some time resting in a new home with all the luxuries of a normal life, they were put down.

 Some, allegedly, for health problems.
 Others, because they were deemed "unfit" for a home.
 But the process and the standards applied are unknown - could these dogs not have been given a chance for rehabilitation and rehoming?
 Could they not have been kept in a safe environment while a suitable place was found?

 With all the dogs that are bred and bought every year, finding a solution for 41 of those that actually worked for a country, should be mandatory.

 We ask that the government and national administrations invest more resources in caring for the dogs that worked for the protection and security of a country, not only when they are in service but especially afterwards.
 They should guarantee a dignified life and a safe haven for them when they finish their gruelling service.

 Stop killing dogs!